dibyam12/Newsletter-Mautic-Plugin/README.md

   •	Click on Plugins menu.
 After this Plugins page will load.
   •	Check newly install plugin is there or not.

-#WorkFlow of RssNewsletterBundle Plugin
+# WorkFlow of RssNewsletterBundle Plugin
-1. Command Execution: newsletter:process
+  # 1. Command Execution: newsletter:process
     The command newsletter:process processes newsletters and sends emails to eligible users.
     Usage:
       ddev exec bin/console newsletter:process --limit=1000
     Options:
       •	--limit: The maximum number of users to process per batch.
 Default is 1000.
     Process Flow:
     1. Fetch RSS Feed: The system fetches events from the configured RSS feed URL. o	RssHelper->fetchFeed($rssUrl)
     2. Get Eligible Users: Fetch users who are eligible for newsletters based on their categories and last sent date. o	UserHelper->getEligibleUsers($limit)
     3. Match Events to Categories: The user's categories are matched to the RSS events. o	User's categories are compared with the event categories to determine if they should receive an email.
     4. Generate Email Content: For users with matching events, generate personalized email content. o	NewsletterService->generateEmailContent($user, $matchedEvents)
     5. Send Email: The email is sent to eligible users with the generated content. o	EmailHelper->sendCustomEmail($user['email'], 'Your Personalized Events', $content)
     6. Update User's Last Sent Date: After sending the email, the nf_last_sent_date for each user is updated. o	UserHelper->updateLastSentDate($userId)

-2. API Endpoint: /send
+   # 2. API Endpoint: /send
     The /send endpoint allows triggering the newsletter process programmatically via an HTTP request.
     URL:
       {yourURL}/api/send
     Request Method:
       GET